-How Parents Can Help as College Admission Deadlines Approach
+How Families Can Help as College Admission Deadlines Approach

-Showing you care for your child’s future while still allowing him or her to be in charge of making decisions can be a difficult line to walk.
-How much should a parent be involved in the college application process?
+Showing you care for your student’s future while still allowing him or her to be in charge of making decisions can be a difficult line to walk.
+How much should a guardian be involved in the college application process?
 You can help your student the most by keeping colleges and paperwork organized, as well as making sure no vital college admission deadlines are missed.

 What to Do Before Filling Out Applications